ktaliaferro/gps-viewer/README.md

 ![screenshot](images/screenshot_curve.png)

-GPS Viewer is a modification of [Log Viewer](https://github.com/offer-shmuely/edgetx-x10-scripts/wiki/LogViewer), which is for plotting telemetry with respect to time.
+GPS Viewer is a modification of [Log Viewer](https://github.com/offer-shmuely/edgetx-x10-scripts/wiki/LogViewer ) by Offer Shmuely, which is for plotting telemetry with respect to time.

 ## Installation